cceh/m-salt-api/doc/src/index.rst

         }
       ]

-   :query q: query.
+   :query q: The query.
 Restrict the result to headwords matching this query.
+   :query fulltext: Fulltext query.
+Restrict the result to headwords of articles
+                    matching this text.
-   :query t13n: :ref:`transliteration <t13n>` scheme of the `q`
+   :query t13n: :ref:`transliteration <t13n>` scheme of the `q` and `fulltext`
-                parameter.
+                parameters.
 Default "iso".
    :query limit: limit number.
 Default 100.
    :query offset: offset number.
 Default 0.
    :resheader Content-Type: application/json
    :statuscode 200: no error
-   :resjsonobj string text: the headword. :ref:`Some HTML <embed>` allowed.
-   :resjsonobj string normalized_text: the headword as it would be sent in the
-                                       `q` parameter.
-   :resjsonobj url url: the headword endpoint URL relative to the API root.
-   :resjsonobj url article_url: the article endpoint URL of the article relative to the API root.
-   :resjsonobj string t13n: The :ref:`transliteration <t13n>` applied to the
-                            headword.
-Default "iso".
+   :statuscode 400: Bad Request.
+If the server does not support fulltext
+                    searches.

+   For the response object parameters see: :http:get:`/headwords/(id)`.

-   If `q` is not specified, retrieve a list of all headwords.
+   If both `q` and `fulltext` are specified the filters are both applied.
+If neither `q` nor `fulltext` are specified, this call retrieves a list of all headwords.

    `q` is allowed to contain globs, eg. the character "*" stands for any sequence of characters and the character "?" stands for any single character.

-   The `t13n` parameter on the request is the :ref:`transliteration <t13n>` used in the `q` parameter.
+   The `t13n` parameter on the request is the :ref:`transliteration <t13n>` used in the `q` and `fulltext` parameters.
 The transliteration used in the response may be different and is indicated in the response's `t13n` parameter.

+   A server not supporting fulltext searches MUST return a http status 400 bad request.

    See also: the :http:get:`/` endpoint.